Gary Lough

 Gary Lough (born 6 July 1970) is a British male former middle-distance runner.

+Biography

-He represented his country at the 1995 World Championships in Athletics, finishing the 1500 metres final in ninth place.
+Born in Larne Moyle Hospital in County Antrim, represented his country at the 1995 World Championships in Athletics, finishing the 1500 metres final in ninth place.
 He won 1500 m bronze medals internationally at the 1993 Summer Universiade and the 1994 European Cup.
 He also participated at the 1994 IAAF World Cup and the 1996 European Cup.

 At the top national level he reached the podium three times.
 He was third in the 1500 m at the 1993 UK Athletics Championships, third over 800 m at the 1995 AAA Championships, and third in the 1500 m at the 1994 AAA Championships.
 He was a four-time Northern Irish national champion in the 800 metres, taking straight victories from 1990 to 1993.
 He was twice champion at the BUCS British Universities Athletics Championships, winning the 1500m title in both 1991 and 1995.